premchander-revature/interviewquestions/.NET FULL STACK/C#Advance.md

 <blockquote>

-Regular expression is a template for matching a set of input.
+A regular expression is a template for matching a set of inputs.
 It can consist of constructs, character literals, and operators.
 Regex is used for string parsing, as well as replacing the character string.

-Following code searches a string “C#” against the set of inputs from the languages array using Regex:
+The following code searches a string “C#” against the set of inputs from the languages array using Regex:

 ```C#